faaerde/frank-aerdelman/docs/about_me/work_experience/01_us_navy.md

 ### Details

 I joined the Navy in 1996 and was initially designated as an Electrician's Mate.
-I attended Electrician's Mate "A" School in Orlando, FL when Navy Nuclear Power Training Command (NNPTC) was based there.
+I attended Electrician's Mate "A" School in Orlando, FL when the [Navy Nuclear Power Training Command (NNPTC)](https://en.wikipedia.org/wiki/Naval_Nuclear_Power_Training_Command) was based there.

 | Electrician's Mate   | Missile Technician   |
 |----------------------|----------------------|